smartinrub/java-servlet-filters/README.md

 mvn tomcat7:run
 ```

-- The service can bet hit at `localhost:8080`
+- The service can be hit at `localhost:8080`

 e.g.